Skip to content

-Ahead of a trip to the mysterious Bruges, get the know on some of these fun, quirky facts about the medieval Flemish capital.
-The cobbled streets and winding walkways hold many secrets, and it’s not just all ghost stories and myths.
-Whether you're planning a visit to Bruges, or your curiosity has brought you here, there are plenty of hidden secrets to discover.
-From the city’s potato obsession to its abandoned houses and expert lace making, check out 17 things you probably didn’t know about Bruges...
+Looking for the best and most unique things to do in Bruges?
+Ahead of a trip to the medieval city, these fun facts will help inspire your itinerary.
+The cobbled streets and winding walkways of Bruges hold many secrets, and it’s not just all ghost stories and myths.
+What is Bruges most famous for?
+From the city’s potato obsession to countless castles and tasty local chocolate, check out these fun facts you probably didn’t know about Bruges…

 1. BRUGES IS FAMOUS FOR ITS LACE MAKING